godfat/rest-graph/doc/design.md

   For example, how to get the access token, how to authenticate to Facebook, and how to use different settings (e.g. app_id, secret, etc) in different environments.
-In this case, you'll want `require 'rest-graph/rails_util'` and `require 'rest-graph/config_util'`.
+In this case, you'll want `require 'rest-graph/rails_util'` (if your web framework is Rails) and `require 'rest-graph/config_util'`.
   See below for usages of those two extra utilities.

 ## File Structure